Rotary Club of Blouberg Presents! Click the Button for a Selection of Our UPCOMING EVENTS!

 Rotary Club of Blouberg...

-DUE TO LOCKDOWN REGULATIONS AND HEALTH CONCERNS ABOUT THE CORONA VIRUS, WE ARE HOLDING A MIXTURE OF HYBRID (PHYSICAL AND ZOOM, WITH OPTIONAL MEALS) AND ZOOM MEETINGS, TO ACCOMMODATE ALL.
+DUE TO LOCKDOWN REGULATIONS AND HEALTH CONCERNS ABOUT THE CORONA VIRUS, WE HAVE RESUMED MEETINGS VIA ZOOM ONLY IN JANUARY 2021.
 OUR BEST WISHES TO ALL IN THESE CHALLENGING TIMES.
-IF YOU ARE INTERESTED IN ATTENDING ONE OF OUR MEETINGS, PLEASE CONTACT SECRETARY LEANNE ON email@example.com
+IF YOU ARE INTERESTED IN ATTENDING ONE OF OUR MEETINGS, PLEASE CONTACT SECRETARY LEANNE ON firstname.lastname@example.org

 One of the most vibrant Rotary clubs in Cape Town, the Rotary Club of Blouberg is a dynamic group of professionals and business people who are dedicated to the Rotary ideal of 'Service above Self.'
 We meet every week for a friendly meal with good fellowship, but our business is to help charities, institutions and needy people in the area north of Cape Town ranging from Blouberg to Brooklyn, from Du Noon to Parow.
 We are part of Rotary District 9350 and proud to be part of Rotary International.
 We participate enthusiastically in Rotary's global charity and youth programmes.